Mijux/RealTGoodOffersBot/README.md

 To get a full-automated system, I encourage you to set-up a cron task on a VPS.

+Use the param `--verbose` to get more information during execution.
+Wether or not, the tool will write a `realtgoodoffersbot.log` log file.

 ## Configuration

 ### Filter file